 As the story goes, there’s a famous job interview question first used by Microsoft: “Why are manhole covers round?”
-Our latest podcast episode of Secrets of New York covers many of the famous and lesser-known fun facts about manhole covers, and the answer to that question is one of them.
+Our latest episode of The Untapped New York Podcast covers many of the famous and lesser-known fun facts about manhole covers, and the answer to that question is one of them.
 As part of the background for the episode, we spoke with people at the NYC Department of Environmental Protection and at Con Edison.
 Collectively, they are in charge of the majority of manhole covers in New York City (upwards of around 600,000 in total between the two, with ConEd in charge of 350,000).

 As some background, the predecessor of the manhole cover is the coal hole cover.
 These covers were not necessarily round, but could be square, rectangular, or hexagonal as well.
 They were used to access coal chutes where coal would be delivered and stored when buildings used to be powered by coal.
 These coal hole covers were also much smaller than the modern-day manhole, not intended for people to fit inside them.